LucaBarda/CV-SkinLesionSegmentation/README.md

 This repository contains the pipelines and experiments for our Computer Vision project focused on skin lesion segmentation, with special attention to preprocessing techniques aimed at achieving dataset diversity.

+For a summary on the achieved results please refer to the PDF report.
 ---

 ## 📋 Installation